Occupation of Poltava by the Bolsheviks (1918–1919): Advance of the Bolsheviks

 On January 18, 1918 Vladimir Antonov-Ovseenko issued a directive on a general advance on Poltava.
 M. Muravyov was assigned to lead the offensive.
 Right before his troops left Kharkiv for Poltava, the detachment was increased by 975 bayonets.
 On the night of March 19, 1918, M. Muravyov's detachment, having in the vanguard an armored train from P. Egorov's group, set out for Poltava.
 Each of Muravyov's units received specific tasks: Belenkovich's Detachment had to capture and hold the railway station; the Red Cossack Regiment – the buildings of the Cadet Corps, which housed the Vilnius School and the Mazepa Regiment.

-On the eve of the offensive, the pro-Ukrainian garrison was significantly weakened by the murder of Yuriy Lastivchenko at the hotel "Yevropejskyj" (was destroyed during World War II).
-The asassination led to the revenge actions by "bohdanivtsi" (soldiers of the 1st Ukrainian Bohdan Khmelnytsky Regiment), "bohunivtsi" (soldiers of the Ivan Bohun Regiment) and junkers resulting in pogroms of the local Council of People's Commissars and throughout the city.
+On the eve of the offensive, the pro-Ukrainian garrison was significantly weakened by the murder of Yuriy Lastivchenko on 28 December 1917 (O.S.
+15 December 1917) at the European ("Yevropejskyj") Hotel (which was later destroyed during World War II).
+The assassination led to the revenge actions by "bohdanivtsi" (soldiers of the 1st Ukrainian Bohdan Khmelnytsky Regiment), "bohunivtsi" (soldiers of the Ivan Bohun Regiment) and junkers resulting in pogroms of the local Council of People's Commissars and throughout the city.
 As a result, soldiers from the two regiments were recalled from Poltava to Kyiv in early January.
 Commander Petro Bolbochan led the main forces to Kremenchuk, retreating without a fight, so the abandoned city was taken with almost no resistance.

 Belenkovich's detachment captured the station, as was planned.
 Primakov's Red Cossacks occupied the telephone exchange station and the provincial administration.
 At the station, 40 local Red Guards joined Muravyov's troops, and another 50 joined in the city center.
 After that, Soviet troops surrounded the Cadet Corps building, which housed most of the troops loyal to the Central Rada.
 Ivan Mazepa and Petro Sahaidachny regiments laid down their arms.
 The Vilnius School was disarmed with some difficulties, as its cadets put up armed resistance, so some of them were shot.
 Some of the soldiers, a small group of cadets from the Vilnius School in particular, went to Kyiv instead of their homes, where they later joined the Sloboda Ukraine Haydamaky kish.